 Takumi is a thrilling driver to watch because he thinks out of the box and quickly adapts to any and every situation or challenge.
 The races are also entertaining and exhilarating, not just because of Takumi but because of the opponents he comes across as well.
 Each with their own unique style of driving, each and every race feels fresh and the bar is constantly being raised.
 The races unfold in a way that makes them unexpected and exciting and the cars, whether they are in motion or not, are beautifully drawn.

 Whether you are into cars or not, Initial D is a fantastic read.
-It's one of my favorite manga to ever release and it's an absolute classic through and through.
+It’s one of my favorite manga to ever release and it’s an absolute classic through and through.
 Initial D was first released with an English translation by Tokyopop, but they only released 32 volumes of the series and the volumes are now out of print.
-Recently, Kodansha released all 48 volumes digitally.
-Here's hoping a print release is announced soon!
+Luckily, Kodansha announced that they are releasing Initial D omnibuses in the Spring of 2024, so we will be able to collect the series again soon!

 Real by Takehiko Inoue

 Takehiko Inoue impresses once again in the sports manga category with Real, an ongoing seinen manga about wheelchair basketball.
 While other sports series focus more so on the games, Real‘s focus is on its characters; All three of which have been in terrible accidents or have had health issues that left them disabled.

 The main characters each have faults of their own—one, for instance, caused an accident that ruined the life of a fellow student—but they aspire to become better, and you really see them grow over the course of the series.
 These life-changing events change their perspective and they bond through the sport of basketball.